 Three stories of independent camera stores stocking both brand new and second hand digital and film equipment and accessories.
 Also located in Mongkok, Sim City has about a dozen stores selling mostly second-hand DSLR's and lenses, but also a decent range of mirrorless cameras and some hard to find film SLR's and Leica rangefinders.
 The other 20 odd stores sell brand new gear and tripods, filmmaking equipment, Drones and Lomography gear.
 Sim City is also a good place to come for cheap accessories like lens caps, straps, and filters.
 It is also the only place I have found that stocks lesser known brands of lenses such as Voigtländer, Samyang, and SLR Magic.

 You can even trade in your old camera's and lenses here for cash or put it against the cost of another purchase.

 Sim City - 47-51 Shantung St, Mong Kok, Kowloon (take MTR exit E2)

 Enterance to Sim City & inside view at one of the many shop window displays

 Don't expect to find a wide selection here, there are only a few camera shops in here amongst all the computer retailers.
-Whilst I wouldn't come here shopping for second hand camera bodies, I would come hunting for some bargains on lenses.
-I've found some good deals in here before on DSLR lenses.
-Prices here do tend to be lower than in Sim City due to cheaper rent.
+Whilst I wouldn't come here shopping for second-hand camera bodies, I would come hunting for some bargains on old lenses.
+I've found some good deals in here before.
+Prices here do tend to be lower than in Sim City due to the cheaper rent.

 298 Computer Zone - 298 Hennessy Road, Wan Chai, Hong Kong